 What are pressure ulcers?

-Why do pressure ulcers form?
+Why do pressure ulcers develop?

 Pressure ulcers form when blood flow to the tissues of the skin and surrounding area is reduced.

 Capillaries are the smallest blood vessels.
-They bring oxygenated blood from the arteries into the skin and underlying tissue, as well as taking deoxygenated blood away from the skin and tissues back into the veins.
+They bring oxygenated blood from the arteries into the organs, skin and underlying tissue, as well as taking deoxygenated blood away from the skin and tissues back into the veins.

 For more information on these forces, see our article Shear and Friction in Pressure Ulcer Development.